 My educational experience in Clarke’s social work program greatly exceeded expectations by allowing me to learn from knowledgeable professors with years of experience.
 The small class sizes and individualized attention I received helped me to better develop my skill set to begin my Master of Social Work degree.

-Average salary for a social worker in 2017.
+Median salary for a social worker in Iowa in 2019.